Zjq1115/mts-anomaly-baselines/README.md

 All experiments were repeated using **five random seeds**: {7, 42, 123, 888, 2025}.

 For each method and dataset, we report **minimum, maximum, and mean ± standard deviation** of the F1 score.
-Please refer to the data reported in our **Revision note** for specific details.
+Please refer to the data reported in our **results.xlsx** for specific details.

 ### 3.2 Paired Bootstrap Significance Testing